Fairblock/dkg-protocol-testing/README.md

 - **Round-Based Messaging**: Messages for each round are only transmitted on-chain during the designated time window for that round, and the corresponding events are read from the chain within the same timeframe.
 If any messages are missing for a specific round, they will be queried and retrieved from the chain at the beginning of the subsequent round.
 - **Batched Transactions**: Messages are sent on-chain in batches, meaning that each transaction dispatched on-chain encompasses a batch of messages.
 - **Controlled Delay**: Transactions are sent with a specific delay based on the index of the validator.
 This strategy ensures that not all messages reach the mempool simultaneously, thereby preventing potential flooding that could lead to missed messages.

+For testing scenarios, the validator code is designed to transmit participation transactions both upon establishing a connection to the blockchain and at the conclusion of each Distributed Key Generation (DKG) round.
+In a production environment, this functionality can be modularized to allow for greater flexibility, enabling validators to dynamically join or withdraw from DKG rounds as needed.

 ## Runtime Measurements
 The following section delineates the runtime associated with the worst-case scenario, taking into consideration the varying quantities of participating validators.